High-Reynolds-number turbulent boundary layers under adverse pressure gradients. Part 1. Decoupling local and upstream pressure gradient effects: PG history effects in high-Reynolds-number APG TBLs

-The influence of local and upstream PGs on classical logarithmic scaling behaviour is further investigated by examining the indicator function ($\zp d\up /d\zp$) of each mean velocity profile, as shown in figures~\ref{fig5}(c,d).
-At both measurement locations, and for all PG cases, a clear plateau is observed in the overlap region ($10^2\lesssim\zp\lesssim10^3$), confirming that there is sufficient separation between the near-wall and outer regions to examine classical scaling laws.
+The influence of local and upstream PGs on the classical log-law is further investigated by examining the indicator function ($\zp d\up /d\zp$) of each mean velocity profile, as shown in figures~\ref{fig5}(c,d).
+At both measurement locations, and for all PG cases, a clear plateau is observed in the overlap region ($10^2\lesssim \zp \lesssim10^3$), confirming the existence of logarithmic scaling and the sufficient separation between the inner and wake regions.
 Additionally, within experimental uncertainty, no systematic changes are observed in the von K\'arm\'an coefficient ($\kappa$) due to either local or upstream PGs.
-The differences in mean velocity profiles discussed above—particularly in the outer region—are also reflected in the indicator functions, confirming that the wake parameter ($\Pi$) systematically increases with $\beta$ \citep[figure~\ref{fig5}d, ][]{monty2011}, and can also be influenced by PG history \citep[figure~\ref{fig5}c, ][]{bobke2017history}.
-Finally, the classical logarithmic law \eqref{eq:loglaw} was subtracted from the measured mean velocity profiles, as shown in figures~\ref{fig5}(e,f) (in a manner analogous to figure~\ref{fig4}b).
-In the overlap region, a systematic and significant decrease in the magnitude of the additive constant $B$ is observed with increasing $\beta$, especially at $x_2$.
-However, PG history is also seen to affect the value of $B$ at $x_1$, where the Ref.\ APG3 and Perturbed cases do not collapse in the overlap region.
+The differences in mean velocity profiles in the wake region confirm that the wake parameter ($\Pi$) systematically increases with $\beta$ \citep[figure~\ref{fig5}d, ][]{monty2011}, as well as by PG history \citep[figure~\ref{fig5}c, ][]{bobke2017history}.
+Finally, the classical log-law \eqref{eq:loglaw} was subtracted from the measured mean velocity profiles in figures~\ref{fig5}(e,f), in a manner analogous to figure~\ref{fig4}(b).
+In the overlap region, a systematic and significant decrease in the magnitude of the additive coefficient $B$ is observed with increasing $\beta$, especially at $x_2$.
+However, PG history is also seen to affect the value of $B$ at $x_1$, where the Ref.\ APG3 and Perturbed cases do not collapse. \az{It is also noted that the mean velocity profile of the Perturbed case at $x_1$ also does \textit{not} match the ZPG case, as shown in figure~\ref{fig5}(a,c,e).
+Clear differences appear in the wake and overlap regions, which are beyond experimental uncertainty, indicating a clear influence of the local APG even with a relatively short exposure to these APG conditions (\ie $x_1$ is sufficiently downstream of the region with nominally ZPG conditions).}